pyaestk/WeatherForecast/README.md

-# WeatherForecast-App-GOOBAR
+# WeatherForecast app
-this is the app from goobar android course
+this is the app from Goobar android course